nolebase/integrations/README.md

 ## How to Develop

 The project uses [`unbuild`](https://github.com/unjs/unbuild) for construction.
 With the powerful functions of [`jiti`](https://github.com/unjs/jiti), we no longer need to use [Rollup](https://rollupjs.org/) for tedious configuration and then listen to local file changes for development.
-We can directly run the following command to output our plugin:
+We can directly run the following command to output our integrations:

 ```shell
 pnpm run packages:stub